-Setting a password policy
+Defining a password policy for local accounts

-Only the super administrator can set the password policy by choosing:
+Only the super administrator can set the password policy for administrators with a local account, by choosing:

 - The minimum number of characters required: the password can contain between one and 128 characters.
 A minimum of eight characters is required by default. - The mandatory character types: alphanumeric, alphabetic and special or none.
 No character types are mandatory by default.